-She will advise the church on any matters related to the safeguarding of adults at risk and take the appropriate action when abuse is disclosed, discovered or suspected.
+She will assist the Designated Person for Safeguarding in helping the church on any matters related to the safeguarding of children or adults at risk and take the appropriate action when abuse is disclosed, discovered or suspected.

-Email address: safeadults@oakhambaptist.org.uk
+Email address: safe@oakhambaptist.org.uk

-NAME: Janet E, Deputy Designated Person for Safeguarding Adults at Risk (DDPS)
+NAME: Rachel Hinkley-Kaelin, Deputy Designated Person for Safeguarding (DDPS)

-She will assist the DPS in helping the church on any matters related to the safeguarding of adults at risk and take the appropriate action when abuse is disclosed, discovered or suspected.
+She will assist the Designated Person for Safeguarding in helping the church on any matters related to the safeguarding of children or adults at risk and take the appropriate action when abuse is disclosed, discovered or suspected.

-Email address: safechildren@oakhambaptist.org.uk
+Email address: safe@oakhambaptist.org.uk

-NAME: Valerie, Safeguarding Trustee
+NAME: Neil Kirk, Safeguarding Trustee

-She will raise the profile of safeguarding within the church and oversee and monitor the implementation of the safeguarding policy and procedures on behalf of the church trustees.
+He will raise the profile of safeguarding within the church and oversee and monitor the implementation of the safeguarding policy and procedures on behalf of the church trustees.